-All locations of Community Bank & Trust will be closed on Monday, February 17th as we remember the lives and accomplishments of all the former President's of the United States.
+All locations of Community Bank & Trust will be closed on Monday, October 12th as we observe Columbus Day.

-Although no business will be transacted on February 17, 2014, you are always able to access your account information by using Option Online, Option 24 or the Mobile Community.
+Although no business will be transacted on October 12, 2015, you are always able to access your account information by using the internet or telephone with Option Online, Option 24 or Mobile Community.

 Columbus Day is the annual U.S. commemoration of Christopher Columbus's landing in the New World (at San Salvador island, also known as Waiting Island, today part of the British Bahamas) on October 12, 1492.
 Columbus was not the first European successfully to cross the Atlantic.
 Viking sailors are believed to have established a short-lived settlement in Newfoundland sometime in the 11th Century, and scholars have argued for a number of other possible pre-Columbian landings.
 Columbus, however, initiated the lasting encounter between Europeans and the indigenous peoples of the Western Hemisphere.

 A number of nations celebrate this encounter with annual holidays: Discovery Day in the Bahamas, Hispanic Day in Spain, and Día de la Raza in much of Latin America.
 In 1971, Congress moved the U.S. holiday from October 12 to the second Monday in October, to afford workers a long holiday weekend.
 In the United States, Columbus Day is typically a celebration of Italian and Italian-American cultural heritage, Columbus generally being considered a native of Genoa.